NhanTran-90North/code_temptate/env_setup/readme.txt

 ----------------------------------------------------------
 Use the newly created virtual environment from step 2 and the provided `vscode_python_setup.ipynb` notebook to install required packages.

-A. Activate the Environment
-    Windows: myenv\Scripts\activate
-    macOS/Linux: source myenv/bin/activate

-B. Launch VS Code in the Project Folder:
-    code .

-C. Open the notebook file: vscode_python_setup.ipynb
+A. Open the notebook file: vscode_python_setup.ipynb

-D. At the top-right of the notebook interface:
+B. At the top-right of the notebook interface:
     - Click the kernel picker
     - Select: Python (myenv)

-E. Run all the cells in the notebook.
+C. Run all the cells in the notebook.